 During the slow season, you may have to decrease your marketing spend — but that doesn’t mean you have to give it up all together.
 There are numerous ways to get the word out about your business on a shoestring budget.

 Social media, blogging, email marketing and in-person events are all viable ways to promote your business without breaking the bank.
 You can invest in these mediums and offer value with little harm done to your bottom line.
+(There is a lot of quality, free advice online about how to promote your blog or website like this guide.)
 Consider teaming up with other local businesses on these initiatives by co-hosting a joint event, or an Instagram giveaway.
 This can introduce new patrons to your business, and potentially result in a boost in sales.

 Another low-budget, high-impact marketing idea you should consider implementing is a loyalty or referral program.
 Maybe you own an ice cream shop, and can offer a punch card to encourage folks to keep coming back.
 This can be one of the most effective ways to bring in more traffic and retain your existing customers.